soren-n/typeset-ocaml/README.md

 ```OCaml
 let foo = ~$"foo"
 ```
-When rendering __foo__ the result will be:
+When rendering __foo__, when the layout fits in the layout buffer, the result will be:
 ```Text
     4
     |
 foo |
     |
 ```
-When the literal fits within the layout buffer, and will simply overflow the buffer when it does not:
+It will simply overflow the buffer when it does not:
 ```Text
   2
   |